haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: A Re-evaluation.md

 ---
 layout: post
-title: "Wet WDT: A Re-evaluation"
+title: "Wet WDT: A Re-Evaluation"
-description: ""
+description: "Wet WDT—claimed to boost not only extraction but also flavor, really that magical?"
 tag: [experiment, pourover]
 category: articles
 imgfolder: WWDT